MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 1. Delete AD FS Secure Socket Layer (SSL) certificates from each server storage.
 1. Reimage AD FS servers with full disk formatting.
 1. Delete your AD FS account.
-1. Use ADSI Edit to remove the content of the **CertificateSharingContainer** DN.
+1. Use Active Directory Service Interfaces (ADSI) Edit to remove the content of the **CertificateSharingContainer** DN.

 ## Next steps